-There are three main types of diabetes: type 1 (accounts for 5–10% of cases), type 2 (accounts for about 90% of cases), and gestational diabetes (affects approximately 4% of pregnant women in the United States).
+There are three main types of diabetes: type 1 (accounts for 5–10 percent of cases), type 2 (accounts for about 90 percent of cases), and gestational diabetes (affects approximately 4 percent of pregnant women in the United States).

 Type 1 diabetes, formerly called juvenile diabetes, is an autoimmune disease in which the immune system destroys insulin-producing cells in the pancreas.
 Type 1 diabetes occurs most often in children and young adults, but it can develop at any age.
 Because their bodies do not produce it, patients with this type must take insulin daily to regulate blood sugar levels.